 If the governing board approves of a cost analysis, the secretary of the relief association (if one exists) and chief administrative officer of the entity sponsoring the fire department jointly submit a Cost Analysis Request form to PERA's executive director for estimates of costs of the potential retirement coverage.
 Among other things, the form requires details about the proposed benefit level(s) and any assets that might be transferred to the SVF Plan.

-Send for a Cost Analysis Request to get estimates of costs of the potential retirement coverage.
-If the volunteer fire department is associated with more than one municipality or nonprofit fire corporation, the chief administrative officer of each sponsoring entity of the fire department must jointly execute the request.
+If the volunteer fire department is associated with more than one municipality or non-profit fire corporation, the chief administrative officer of each sponsoring entity of the fire department must jointly execute the request.